nKlapatch/documentation/configuration/raspi-config.md

 <a name="spi"></a>
 #### SPI

-Enable/disable SPI interfaces and automatic loading of the SPI kernel module, needed for products such as PiFace.
+Enable/disable SPI interfaces and automatic loading of the SPI kernel module.
+SPI is needed for products such as PiFace.

 <a name="i2c"></a>
 #### I2C